10 Crucial Social Media KPIs You Should Be Tracking

 Hosting creative Instagram giveaways and competitions will often prompt more comments on your posts and encourage followers to tag other accounts in your content.
 This can be handy in gaining reach, but maintaining this is equally important.
 Consistent high levels of comments show your posts are constantly starting conversations and promoting engagement.

 Monitoring where your business is mentioned and how often this is happening can help you gauge how your brand comes across to customers.
+By implementing a lead scoring model, you can not only track the frequency of mentions but also assign values to different types of mentions based on their potential for generating leads.
 Lots of mentions mean your business is a talking point and it’s more likely people will think of you when needing services.
 This could help to generate leads for your business and increase customers.

 Nonetheless, it’s worth remembering that bad experiences also get mentions, so keep an eye on what the mentions are saying about your business.
 Considering the number of mentions your brand gets compared to competitors can paint a picture of customer opinions and preferences.